 Pitching for projects is a bit like gambling – you should only stake as much as you can afford to lose.
 If you spend hours and hours producing a sample for a client, you must do so knowing that you are gambling with your time – one of your most precious commodities.

-It’s ironic that when clients ask for a sample it can feel like they’re taking the piss.
+It’s ironic that when clients ask for a sample it can feel like they’re being unreasonable.

 What do you do?
 How much will you give clients for free?
 Do you make clients pay for meetings?
 Tell us in the comments below!
 On the other hand, here at Crunch we endeavour to provide free resources for our customers, along with our subscription plan options.
 You cam access free invoice templates online, including limited company invoice templates and VAT registered sole trader invoice templates - we're here to help you get started!